kubero-dev/kubero/README.md

 Check out the full [list here](https://www.kubero.dev/templates/) or submit your own app!
 [Read here](https://github.com/kubero-dev/kubero/blob/main/services/) how to do it.

 ## Basic Concept
-Kubero is Kubernetes native and runs with two containers on any Kubernetes instance.
+Kubero is Kubernetes native and runs with two containers on any Kubernetes instance (kubero-ui and Operator).
+All data is stored on your Kubernetes etcd without an extra database.
 <br>
 <br>